UWA-Robotics-Club/self-balancing-robot/site/docs/accelerometer_and_gyroscope.md

     Serial.println(input);
   }
 ```

+When the self-balancing robot is upright (i.e. the MPU6050 module is laying flat with X, Y and Z symbols visible), the `input` value should be equal to 180??

+- TO DO: add image here of it actually wokring

 {: .highlight }
 > Access to the full MPU6050 demo code can be found <a href="https://github.com/UWA-Robotics-Club/self-balancing-robot/blob/main/MPU6050_Reading_Angles/MPU6050_Reading_Angles.ino" and target="_blank">here</a> and to read more about the MPU6050 click <a href="https://lastminuteengineers.com/mpu6050-accel-gyro-arduino-tutorial/" target="_blank">here</a>!